weiliangc3/newsapi-test/README.md

 ## Regarding api location

 Location of API is defaulted to localhost:3000 (dev).
 Ideally should be an env variable, but for purposes of this exercise, is just local.

+## Regarding clicking of the cards

+The api doesn't really provide enough content or a key to justify it being a different page.
+Instead I've made the cards expandable.